-One can present the relation of this conjectural resolution process with "classical" resolution of singularities as follows: two types of proper birational correspondances naturally associate a singular variety to a non singular one: proper birational projections of an embedded non-singular algebraic variety to a smaller dimensional ambient space, and the taking of the envelope of a family of linear subspaces (of an affine or projective space) whose parameter space is a non singular algebraic variety.
-Hironaka's resolution shows that in characteristic zero all singularities may be created by the first process, and Semple-Nash resolution in general would show that at least all singularities of projective varieties in characteristic zero may be created by iterating the second process, if we allow singular spaces as parameter spaces.
+This answers in the special case of toric varieties an interesting question apparently first asked by Semple in [20].
+One can present the relation of this proposed resolution process with "classical" resolution of singularities as follows: two types of proper birational correspondences naturally associate a singular variety to a non singular one: proper birational projections of an embedded non-singular algebraic variety to a smaller dimensional ambient space, and the taking of the envelope of a family of linear subspaces (of an affine or projective space) whose parameter space is a non singular algebraic variety.
+Hironaka's resolution shows that in characteristic zero all singularities may be created by the first process, and Semple-Nash resolution in general would show that at least all singularities of quasi-projective varieties in characteristic zero may be created by iterating the second process, if we allow singular spaces as parameter spaces.
+Moreover it would produce a canonical process for (non embedded) resolution in characteristic zero, as our results here do for toric varieties in a characteristic-free manner.